KarlJorgensen/virgin-media-hub3/README.md

 - End user documentation : https://fccid.io/UIDTG2492/User-Manual/Users-Guide-3118366

 At the moment, this repo is somewhat basic: There is no python pip package structure.
 Yet.
 And no Debian or RedHat packages.

+And it has dependencies: Nothing serious:

+- python-requests
+- python-netaddr

 To use it, you use the source:

     git clone git@github.com:KarlJorgensen/virgin-media-hub3.git
     cd virgin-media-hub3
     export HUB_PASSWORD=YouRouterPassword
     ./hub info
     ./hub --help

-For this to work, you also need to install its dependencies:

-- python-requests
-- python-netaddr
+There is a sizeable number of subcommands - check the output of
+<kbd>hub --help</kbd> for details.
+For more details about each
+subcommand, invoke the subcommand with the <kbd>--help</kbd>
+parameter - e.g. <kbd>./hub portforward-add --help</kbd>.

+For example, to add a port forwarding to your internal web server at
+<kbd>192.168.0.16</kbd>:

+    ./hub portforward-add TCP 80 192.168.0.16 80
+	./hub property-set firewall_enabled True

 Enjoy!